J0K3R-Joel/BotBall_Library/README.md

 ---

+## Getting Started

+If this is your first time using the project, please read the [Introduction](./doc/Introduction.md).
+It will walk you through the basics of setting up and understanding the core concepts of this library.

+---

 ## Overview

 This repository provides a set of utility classes and communication tools designed for robotics projects using the KIPR framework.
 It covers: